LumaPictures/pflow/docs/streams.md

 ========

 Simply put, a channel is the sequence of control packets within a stream.
-As we know, control packets can be intermixed with data packets within the packet stream.
-They add structure to the stream without the alteration or cooperation of the data packets, which are immutable.
-Because of their separate, descriptive nature, it is possible to strip out a "channel" of control packets and completely replace them, thereby to provide a completely different structure to the surrounding data.
+As we know, control packets can be intermixed with data packets to add structure to the stream without the alteration or cooperation of data packets, which are immutable.
+Because of their separate, descriptive nature, it is possible to strip out a "channel" of control packets from the stream and completely replace it, thereby providing a completely different structure to the surrounding data.

 The power of channels in pflow is that multiple mutually exclusive channels can exist within the same stream of packets, allowing components to choose which representation